department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2022-10_Generative-research/2022-10-conversation-guide-Veterans.md

 ## Approvals
-- Reviewed and approved by Dave Conlon (PO) on Oct 6, 2022
+- Reviewed and approved by Coulton Bunnon (PO) on (date)
-- Reviewed and approved by Shane Strassberg on Oct 7, 2022
+- Reviewed and approved by Shane Strassberg on (date)